jkristell/rustyremote/README.md

-# Board Support for the Kontrolir Remote control
+# Board Support for the KontroLIR Remote control

-This is a WIP crate for supporting the [AnalysIR] remote control [KontrolIr].
+This is a WIP crate for supporting the [AnalysIR] remote control [KontroLIR].
 You can find the remote and other great products at their [shop][AnalysIrShop]!

 The plan is to use the [Infrared] crate to enable fun Rust projects with a real remote control.